gustavkarlsson/g-wiz/README.md

 # g-wiz
-A Java Swing Wizard API
+A Java Swing wizard framework

 ## Introduction
-g-wiz is an easy to use Wizard API for Java.
+g-wiz is an easy to use Wizard framework for Java.
 I made it to suit my own needs, but it should come in handy for others as well.

 ## Getting started